How To Drive Blog Traffic With Facebook

 More often than not, people look you up using your name, instead of the blog name (especially if you were featured somewhere else online).
 So this makes sure they can find a direct link to your blog, as well as your official Facebook page.

 Undeniably, most of my Facebook traffic comes from participating in blogging support groups.
 The concept was such a strange idea to me until recently, when I came across a blogging and business group founded by Melyssa Griffin.

-Not only did I discovered a super sportive community, made some awesome connections and learned so much from other bloggers, but I was able to promote my blog, help others with my content and replies and get massive traffic from participating in daily threads (these groups have special threads that keep everything organised and that will allow you to share your latest blog posts, archive articles, social media accounts and more).
+Not only did I discover a super sportive community, made some awesome connections, and learned so much from other bloggers, but I was able to promote my blog, help others with my content and replies and get massive traffic from participating in daily threads.

 Below are just a few of the blogging groups I am now in and that made such a difference in my overall blog growth.
 Want the full list?
 Click here!